Joint State and Sparse Input Estimation in Linear Dynamical Systems: Derivation of BP-RKS and Group BP-RKS

 \begin{IEEEbiography}[{ }]{Chandra R. Murthy} (S'03--M'06--SM'11--F'23) received the B.\ Tech. degree in Electrical Engineering from the Indian Institute of Technology, Madras in 1998, the M.\ S.\ and Ph.\ D.\ degrees in Electrical and Computer Engineering from Purdue University and the University of California, San Diego, in 2000 and 2006, respectively.
 From 2000 to 2002, he worked as an engineer for Qualcomm Inc., where he worked on WCDMA baseband transceiver design and 802.11b baseband receivers.
 From Aug.
 2006 to Aug.
 2007, he worked as a staff engineer at Beceem Communications Inc.\ on advanced receiver architectures for the 802.16e Mobile WiMAX standard.
 In Sept.\ 2007, he joined the Department of Electrical Communication Engineering at the Indian Institute of Science, Bangalore, India, where he is currently working as a Professor.

 His research interests are in the areas of energy harvesting communications, 5G/6G technologies and compressed sensing.
 He has over 90 journal and 110 conference papers to his credit.
 He is a recipient of the MeitY Young Faculty Fellowship from the Govt.\ of India and the Prof.\ Satish Dhawan state award for engineering from the Karnataka State Government.
-Currently, he is serving as an area editor of the \textsc{IEEE Transactions on Information Theory} and the \textsc{IEEE Transactions on Signal Processing}.
+Currently, he is serving as an area editor of the \textsc{IEEE Transactions on Information Theory}.
 He is a fellow of the IEEE. \end{IEEEbiography}